 If you want to make profits out of your eCommerce business, you need to make sure people can find your products.
 More specifically, people can find your products on the first page.

-The best place to hide a dead body is the 2nd page of the Google search result.
+The best place to hide a dead body is the 2nd page of the Google search engine result.

-Over 80% people like only to click links that are on the first page of SERP.
+Over 80% of people like only to click links that are on the first page of SERP.
 So, make sure you have optimized your eCommerce site in the best way possible to compete for the first page.

 If you are still not aware of how you should optimize your site for eCommerce SEO, don’t be panicked.
 In this blog, we are going to share some proven tips for optimizing your eCommerce site.